Codelab / 06 Functions and Methods / Lesson Document

 False

-We’ve also already used a few functions and methods.
+We’ve also already used a few functions.
 A function is a way to organize code by packaging many lines of code together into a single bundle, like how a math function ties together many different operations.
-In a cookbook, we might explain how to fry an egg at the beginning and refer back to that explanation in later recipes without having to repeat ourselves.
+If we’re writing a cookbook, we might explain how to fry an egg at the beginning and, later, if we have a recipe for a fancy burger or for bibimbap, we can just refer to that explanation without having to repeat ourselves.

 >>> a = pow(2,3)